Hepatitis B Symptoms & Causes

 - Jaundice which may appear as yellowing of the skin and the whites of the eyes

-Hepatitis symptoms can be moderate or severe, usually the symptoms of hepatitis B take an average of 2-12 weeks to appear following exposure to the virus.
+Hepatitis B symptoms can be moderate or severe.
+The incubation period for hepatitis B can range anywhere from 60 to 150 days, with an average length of 90 days or 3 months.
 If symptoms do appear, they may last 6 weeks to 6 months.
+It’s also possible for hepatitis B to be completely asymptomatic.

 Hepatitis B may move from acute infection to chronic infection if it is not treated in the first few months.